← All posts

 Symbiotic's Vault System

 Symbiotic, on its part, offers a flexible vault system with which the network can interact to determine operators' stakes.
-In the illustration, the section related to Symbiotic is depicted in green.

 Let's examine this issue from the perspective of the Ethereum network.
 Operators opt into vaults and the network via OptInService contracts.
 In some cases, the network must additionally register operators within its middleware, which also provides information about the current operators' stakes.